Jarmwood/intrusion-detection-system/README.md

 run ```pytest network_analyzer.py```

 ## Dependencies
-All the libraries and versions used are located in the env.yml file and requirements file but a brief overview is as follows:
+All the libraries and versions used are located in the requirements file but a brief overview is as follows:
 - Python
 - Pandas
 - Scapy
 - Scikit-learn
 - Pytest

+## Docker Environment
+This environment is containerized with Docker to easily house dependencies when shared.

 ## Demo